 Parks Canada visitor activities

-With the exception of the townsite, all front-country and back-country areas (including trails and water access) are closed and being assessed for safety hazards due to the on-going Kenow Fire.
+Some areas in Waterton Lakes National Park are now open to the public.
+Please see our updated list of open and accessible areas.
+All other frontcountry and backcountry areas (including trails) are closed and are being assessed for safety hazards due to the Kenow Fire.
 All Parks Canada events and activities in the national park are on hold until further notice.

 Sources of information

 Parks Canada updates and information are available at:

 For information about smoke and air quality, visit www.airhealth.ca